AdixPlaysGames/AI-ASSISTANT/README.md

 # AI-ASSISTANT
-This is ANA, the future of daily working
+This is ANA, the project of AI implementation

 # Presentation of capabilities
 ![](https://github.com/AdixPlaysGames/AI-ASSISTANT/blob/main/VISUAL/1.png)